danhhz/zeropb/README.md

 - Extensions are not supported.
 - The generated structs do not implement the `proto.Message` interface.
 - Repeated fields can only be iterated, not indexed.
+- Messages longer than math.MaxUint16 are not supported.
+This includes constructing a message longer than this, which will panic.

 ## Usage